 Brave General Geng Gong and His Mission

-Geng Gong, courtesy name Bozong, was born into a military family, whose uncle was an important and contributive marshal that assisted Liu Xiu (5 BC — 57 AD), the Emperor Guangwu of Han, reestablished the Eastern Han Dynasty.
+Geng Gong, courtesy name Bozong, was born into a military family; his uncle was an important and contributive marshal who assisted Liu Xiu (5 BC — 57 AD), Emperor Guangwu of Han, in re-establishing the Eastern Han Dynasty.

 Geng Gong lost his father when he was a kid and was raised by his mother.
 After he grew up, he joined the army of the Han Empire, just like his uncle and father.